 - Back up your home-based PC/laptop devices – be it to a portable hard-drive or to a cloud-based server…just in case!

-- If you are unable to reduce the number of electronic devices you want to take away with you, try opting for just 1 space-saving charger device that can be used for several things – iPod, iPhone, smartphone, MP3, camera, laptop, iPad, etc. Argos sell a handy one for under £50 with international socket adaptors and they certainly save on limited space!
+- If you are unable to reduce the number of electronic devices you want to take away with you, try opting for just 1 space-saving charger device that can be used for several things – iPod, iPhone, smartphone, MP3, camera, laptop, iPad, etc. One with an international socket adaptor will also save on limited space!

 Kids – the little poeple who attract an enormous amount of ‘essential’ stuff!